 Example of intraday offering on AYTU, where the price dropped strongly under the actual offering per share level, one of reasons is because the price was actually very close to where the offering level was before its release.

-The examples for intraday offerings on the article are specific to small-cap stocks and do not apply to large caps or a crypto sector with supply increases or coin burning as the reactions of price on those are different.
-However, there is also an edge that can be extracted from crypto on offerings as well as the opposite of that, the coin burning which is supply decrease process, however, both of those patterns will be explained in future articles as they require much more in-depth explanations than current examples for small-cap stocks.
+The examples for intraday offerings in the article are specific to small-cap stocks and do not apply to large caps or a crypto sector with supply increases or coin burning as the reactions of price on those are different.
+However, there is also an edge that can be extracted from crypto on offerings, as well as the opposite of that, the coin burning, which is a supply decrease process.
+However, both of those patterns will be explained in future articles as they require much more in-depth explanations than current examples for small-cap stocks.

-One thing to note is that intraday offering is a very high win rate play and an excellent pattern to stack into playbook.
-A rare exception.
+One thing to note is that intraday offering is a very high win rate play and an excellent pattern to stack into the playbook—a rare exception.

 Wall drop play

-For edge to be extracted trader should pay attention to all the variables, this setup is not just about a trading small-cap asset that has few consecutive red candles and buying a dip.
-All the details matter and contribute to more than just "buying a dip".
+For the edge to be extracted, a trader should pay attention to all the variables; this setup is not just about a small-cap trading asset that has few consecutive red candles and buying a dip.
+All the details matter and contribute to more than just "buying a dip."

-From the practicality and trading approach perspective, it is not that important to know or follow the macro side of the asset (as the image above), it is more important that trader has the right assets on watchlist so that once the wall drop comes into play one can notice the right asset.
+From the practicality and trading approach perspective, it is not that important to know or follow the macro side of the asset (as the image above); it is more important that the trader has the right assets on the watchlist so that once the wall drop comes into play one can notice the right asset.

-Without the right watchlisting procedure, the trader will eventually miss the majority of the opportunities.
-Using % drop scanners in charting software is also a great help, quickly sorting assets by % of a move to see what is moving.
-But in general, the best approach is to stack the potential assets on a watchlist that might get into play and check them here and there if the move is in play, the majority of such assets will be very strong % gainers over last 5 days, that is the most straightforward variable for a trader to track.
-Wall drop play is not specific only to small cap stocks, however it is the most frequent on those assets.
+Without the proper watchlisting procedure, the trader will eventually miss the majority of the opportunities.
+Using % drop scanners in charting software is also a great help, quickly sorting assets by % of moving to see what is moving.
+But in general, the best approach is to stack the potential assets on a watchlist that might get into play and check them here and there if the move is in play; the majority of such assets will be very strong % gainers over the last five days, that is the most straightforward variable for a trader to track.
+Wall drop play is not specific only to small-cap stocks.
+However, it is the most frequent on those assets.

-The example below on ticker MRNA is the setup with 2 consecutive halts.
-A trader should be very patient when it comes to wall drops, it is all about asset proving confirmation of buyers, trader should not speculate or anticipate that buyers will automatically show up after halt, instead the tape and volume need to confirm it.
-This means that they might show up at first halt or in some cases as the MRNA ticker, on the second halt.
-It is a must that a very strong bullish candle on the strongest volume in the whole movie needs to "print up" before the play becomes valid.
+The example below on ticker MRNA is the setup with two consecutive halts.
+A trader should be very patient when it comes to wall drops; it is all about asset proving confirmation of buyers; trader should not speculate or anticipate that buyers will automatically show up after halt.
+Instead, the tape and volume need to confirm it.
+This means that they might show up at the first halt or, in some cases, as the MRNA ticker, on the second half.
+It is a must that a solid bullish candle on the strongest volume in the whole movie needs to "print up" before the play becomes valid.
 Without that, the bottom is not yet in, at least for the majority of cases.

-The take profit distance is as per data going to be 30% of the whole move.
-This means if ticker drops 50% on the wall drop, the bounce will usually be aprox one third of that distance back up (15-20%), as the image below shows:
+The take profit distance is, as per data going to be 30% of the whole move.
+This means if the ticker drops 50% on the wall drop, the bounce will usually be approx one third of that distance back up (15-20%), as the image below shows:

 Below is example of wall drop on ticker GNW, with very high volume anomaly.

-For beginner traders, this pattern is not ideal to trade because it is not easy to research it historically, which makes it hard for a trader to build good memory muscles and how to react.
-The moves can be quite strong with excessive volatility and such setup is not an ideal playground for beginner traders as it can lead to large losses if the trader does not cut losses quickly or has the right idea on how to scale positions at the right size with higher volatile assets.
+For beginner traders, this pattern is not ideal to trade because it is not easy to research it historically, making it hard for a trader to build good memory muscles and react.
+The moves can be quite robust with excessive volatility, and such a setup is not an ideal playground for beginner traders as it can lead to significant losses if the trader does not cut losses quickly or has the right idea on how to scale positions at the right size with higher volatile assets.
 This makes it a better setup for slightly more experienced traders who are patient and have a decent read on the tape to manage the entries.